project-Yoto/Yoto/README.md

 # Final Project - *Your Own Store*

-**Yoto** is a market place for individuals to sell goods or give away Items
+**Yoto** is a market place for individuals to shop, sell goods or give away Items

 ## Description of App